 Meanwhile, the rise of digital and mobile payments continues apace.
 By 2021 e-commerce is expected to become the largest retail channel in the world, overtaking sales through traditional brick and mortar outlets such as supermarkets, department stores, and high street retailers.
 Mobile payment apps have overtaken cash as the preferred payment method for many, although the pace of adoption and spread is not even globally.

 In Asia Pacific e-commerce already leads the way, whereas it will take Western Europe five years to catch up.
 Nevertheless, offering a convenient mobile payment solution is now just not a “nice to have” for any online business, but a commercial necessity.

 Many more conservative customers still prefer to pay by credit card and, for the retailer, this does offer advantages.
 Research has indicated that consumers will spend more because the credit card enables them to make on-the-spot purchase that they may not be ready to make with cash.

 However, one drawback with some cad machines is the high monthly fees associated with them, even where monthly turnover is minimal.
 However, there are cheaper options available.

 SumUp, for example, offer affordable card terminals, like its Air card machine that facilitate payment processing without incremental costs.
 Utilising a smartphone app, merchants are now able to process payments without additional costs, employing SumUp’s proprietary end-to-end technology for payments that adhere to the EMV (Europay, MasterCard, Visa) payment industry standard.
-Their card reader supports contactless NFC (Near Field Communication) via RFID (radio frequency interaction) and also communicates directly with smartphones and tablets which have downloaded the SumUp app.
+Their card reader supports contactless NFC (Near Field Communication) via RFID tags (radio frequency interaction) and also communicates directly with smartphones and tablets which have downloaded the SumUp app.